AlexOrlek/ATCG/README.md

 isolate2|plasmid2

-For all-vs-all comparison, the tool can be run by providing a single multi-FASTA file using the -s flag; distance scores will be recorded and a dendrogram will be generated.
+For all-vs-all comparison, the tool can be run by providing a single multi-FASTA file using the `-s` flag; distance scores will be recorded and a dendrogram will be generated.

 `python runpipeline.py -s genomes.fasta -o output-directory -t 8`

-Alternatively, the tool can be run by providing 2 input files using flags -s1 and -s2; pairwise comparisons will be conducted between but not amongst sequence(s) in each file; a dendrogram will not be generated.
+Alternatively, the tool can be run by providing 2 input files using flags `-s1` and `-s2`; pairwise comparisons will be conducted between but not amongst sequence(s) in each file; a dendrogram will not be generated.

 `python runpipeline.py -s1 query.fasta -s2 genomes.fasta -o output-directory -t 8`